iresearch-toolkit/iresearch/README.md

 cmake --build .
 ```
 or
-point SNOWBALL_ROOT at the source directory to build together with iResearch
+point SNOWBALL_ROOT at the source directory to build together with IResearch
 or
 via the distributions' package manager: libstemmer